-For example, if you want to target anyone who filled out the field for phone number, you would enter %
+For example, if you want to target anyone who filled out the field for mobile number, you would enter %

 2. %abc will return any activist who has a value ending with abc.
 For example, if you want to exclude activists with a .edu email, it would look like this: %.edu

-3. abc% will return any activist who has a value starting with abc.
-For example, if you want to include activists with a phone number that starts with 202, it would look like this: 202%
+3. abc% will return any activist who has a value starting with abc and those who only have abc the value in the field.
+For example, if you want to include activists with a phone number that starts with 202, it would look like this: 202%.

 4. You can also use multiple % characters, so %1% matches anyone who has a value of 1 in any part of the form field you're targeting.
 If you wanted to target everyone who said they would be interested in canvassing, it would look like this: %canvassing%